IATI/IATI-Extra-Documentation/en/organisation-standard/iati-organisations/iati-organisation/document-link/recipient-country/narrative.rst

 ~~~~~~~~~~~~~
 The ``narrative`` child element can be used to declare freetext for the ``recipient-country`` element.

-| Note: the ``narrative`` element is optional and should only be used to provide any essential clarification additional to name available in the ``Country`` codelist.
+| Note: the ``narrative`` element is optional and should only be used to provide any essential clarification additional to the name available in the *Country* codelist.

 .. literalinclude:: ../../../../organisation-standard-example-annotated.xml
 	:language: xml